 Just think of the last time you’ve done a random act of kindness.
 What did you feel?
 I’m sure you felt satisfied and elated.
-Not the self-serving kind of satisfaction.
-But a genuine feeling of happiness that only comes from helping others.
+Not the self-serving kind of satisfaction, but a genuine feeling of happiness that only comes from helping others.

 What Does It Mean To Be Kind?

-Kindness is a Choice
+Kindness Involves Making a Choice

 What makes someone truly kind is because they keep choosing to be kind.
 Even if it means having to sacrifice.
 Or saying no to others.